3 professors named to National Academy of Engineering

 - Andrea Jo Goldsmith (B.S.'86 EngSci, M.S.'91 Ph.D.'94 EECS), professor of electrical engineering at Stanford University, was honored for "contributions to adaptive and multiantenna wireless communications."

 - Darlene J.S.
-Solomon, senior VP and CTO at Agilent Technologies, is a member of Berkeley's Engineering Advisory Board.
-She was cited for "leadership in the development of innovative nucleic acid and microfluidic products for the life science and molecular diagnostic industries."
+Solomon, senior VP and CTO at Agilent Technologies, is a also member of the advisory board.
+She was honored for "leadership in the development of innovative nucleic acid and microfluidic products for the life science and molecular diagnostic industries."

 Read the full NAE press release.